How to become a Florida resident without living there?

 Finally, it is important to update your federal records by filing Form 8822 with the IRS.

-This form officially notifies the IRS of your change of address, ensuring consistency across your state and federal documentation and that you continue to receive important correspondence about your federal taxes.
+This form officially notifies the IRS of your change of address, helping keep your state and federal documentation consistent and helping you continue to receive important correspondence about your federal taxes.

 7) Update financial accounts